flarum/docs/docs/extend/admin.md

         icon: 'fas fa-rocket', // Font-Awesome Icon
         label: app.translator.trans('acme-interstellar.admin.permissions.fly_rockets_label'), // Permission Label
         permission: 'discussion.rocket_fly', // Actual permission name stored in database (and used when checking permission).
-        tagScoped: false, // Should it be possible to apply this permission on tags, not just globally?
+        tagScoped: true, // Whether it be possible to apply this permission on tags, not just globally.
+Explained in the next paragraph.
       },
       'start', // Category permission will be added to on the grid 95 // Optional: Priority